Arcadia Management Area

-Approximately 300 bird species seasonally inhabit the refuge along with sixty species of varied wildlife.
-The refuge remains as one of the few East Coast nesting sites for the least tern and the endangered piping plover.
+Approximately 300 bird species seasonally inhabit the refuge along with 60 species of varied wildlife.
+The refuge remains one of the few East Coast nesting sites for the least tern and the endangered piping plover.
 The refuge’s beach is closed during the nesting season (April–August) to reduce human disturbance to the birds.

 Different seasons bring different species to Trustom Pond Refuge throughout the year including the osprey, bobolink, monarch butterfly, hawk and many more.
 Contact the refuge for more information.
 3679 D Old Post Rd., Charlestown, 401-364-9124, www.fws.gov/refuges/profiles/index.cfm?id=53545

 Norman Bird Sanctuary’s land is known throughout New England for the beauty of its geographical features and for the diversity of its natural habitats.
 The sanctuary's 450 acres are maintained to support an abundance of species including pheasant, nesting songbirds, rabbit and fox.
 Four craggy ridges made of erosion-resistant rock break the sanctuary’s woodlands into isolated valleys.
 Beyond the ridges, the land slopes down to brackish marsh.
 The refuge also maintains a trail system for public use and offer programs in nature study.
 583 Third Beach Rd., Middletown, 401-846-2577, www.normanbirdsanctuary.org